Planning a Sydney to Canberra road trip? Great choice! But which way will you go?

 The Werri Beach Holiday Park offers standard, spa and deluxe spa cabins for travellers as well as powered and unpowered sites.
-The resort has a swimming pool and children’s playground.
+The resort has a swimming pool and a children’s playground.

-Dogs are allowed outside of NSW holidays.
+Dogs are allowed outside of NSW school holidays.

 Where to Eat in Gerringong

 With breathtaking views over Werri Beach Hill Bar & Kitchen is open for lunch and dinner and offers modern Australian cuisine in a coastal atmosphere.

 Open for breakfast and lunch the Perfect Break offers Mexican and Mediterranean cuisine with indoor and outdoor seating available.